pgalbavy/geneos/cmd/geneos/README.md

 This program has been written in such a way that is *should* be safe to install SETUID root or run using `sudo` for almost all cases.
 The program will refuse to accidentally run an instance as root unless the `User` config parameter is explicitly set - for example when a Netprobe needs to run as root.
 As with many complex programs, care should be taken and privileged execution should be used when required.

+## Instance Settings

+### `Env=` parameters

+All instances support customer environment variables being set or unset.
+This is done through the `set` command below, alongside the standard configuration parameters for ech instance type.

+To set an environment variable use this syntax:

+    geneos set netprobe example1 Env=PATH_TO_SOMETHING=/this/way

+If an entry already exists it is overwritten.

+To remove an entry, prefix the name with a minus (`-`) sign, e.g.

+    geneos set netprobe examples1 Env=-PATH_TO_SOMETHING

+You can also remove multiple entries with a very simply wildcard syntax `NAME*` - this is only supported as the last character of the name and will remove all entries that start with `NAME` in this case.

+You can specify multiple entries by comma seperating them:

+    geneos set netprobe example1 Env=JAVA_HOME=/path,ORACLE_HOME=/path2

+Note that this means you cannot insert commas into values as there is no supported escape mecahnism.
+For this you must edit the instance configuration file directly, which you can also do with the command `edit`.

+Finally, if your environment variable value contains spaces then use quotes as appropriate to your shell to prevent those spaces being processed.
+In bash you can do any of these to achieve the same result:

+    geneos set netprobe example1 Env=MYVAR="a string with spaces" geneos set netprobe example1 Env="MYVAR=a string with spaces" geneos set netprobe example1 "Env=MYVAR=a string with spaces"

+You can review the environment for any instance using the `show` command:

+    geneos show netprobe example1

+A more human readable output is available from the `command` command:

+    geneos command netprobe example1

+There are similar meta-parameters available for some specific component types.
+These are documented below.

 ## Component Types